ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/gameplay/random.markdown

 There are two ways you can create a Random Number Generator Object in Zero Engine:

 - [randomcontext](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/class_reference/randomcontext.markdown)
-- [random](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/zilch_base_types/random.markdown) (only available through Zilch Scripts)
+- [random](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/nada_base_types/random.markdown) (only available through Nada Scripts)

 RandomContext is a component that can be added to an object while Random is a type (such as Real2 or Quaternion).
 While they both offer slightly different methods, they both can be used to accomplish the same goals and are often interchangeable.